lxsgx23/Dandelion-Chess/README.md

 ## Mini_Xiangqi
 A simple interface designed to be modified for other chess variants,can also apply Fairy-Stockfish 14 to analyze games.

+## Xionghan
+A simple interface based on Dandelion-Chess,can also apply Katago to analyze Xionghan Chess.